 What problem is Gumwall solving?

-Personally, it solves my own need of saving, documenting, and organizing EVERY memory while keeping it private so I don't "overshare" and annoy my friends.
+Personally, it solves my own need of saving, documenting, and organizing EVERY memory while keeping it private so I don't "overshare" on mainstream social media accounts.

 But that sounds like Facebook, Instagram, or Snapchat?